 Option 1: Look For Loop

-Since much of my catfishing is done with heavier line (twenty pound test) I tend to use this method.
+Since much of my catfishing is done with a heavier line (twenty-pound test) I tend to use this method.
 This is the technique I prefer and I find most of the experienced anglers I know use the same technique.

 The backlash is created when the fishing line spools on the reel in the wrong direction because the reel spool is moving faster than the line.